 Employee Awareness Security Training

-In an article about the employee life cycle and identification of internal organizational threats, Conrad et al (2009) asserts that within an organization, the employee population is the source of potential malicious insiders.
+In an article about the employee life cycle and identification of internal organizational threats, (Conrad, Duran, Conrad, Duggan, & Held, 2009) asserts that within an organization, the employee population is the source of potential malicious insiders.
 Organizations need to address this threat head on.
 Whether employees accidentally or deliberately cause a vulnerability that exposes the organization to increased risk, proper security training, policies and procedures need to be put in place.
 In addition to policy, proper roles based access control should be implemented and the least privilege principle should be adhered to in account management.

 Restriction on non-company issued devices

 Organizations need to provide policies and effective procedures that deal head on with the Bring Your Own Device (BYOD) trend that has increased in recent years.
 If organizations are going to allow employees to use their own device, steps must be taken to apply appropriate security hardening.
 Platforms such as Microsoft’s Company Portal can help with this, but ultimately the organization will need to maintain and uphold these restrictions.
 In recent years, jail breaking phones and devices to use unrestricted software has become popular.
 Unfortunately jail breaking or ‘rooting’ a device can often leave it vulnerable to malicious code or unintentional security vulnerabilities (“AhnLab Announces Mobile Security Threat Trends for 2012,” n.d.).
 These vulnerabilities could then be used to breach the corporate network.